 Immense value resides within advanced life support training courses.
 While these courses are traditionally reserved for health professionals, more people are turning to advanced life support training to improve their career outlook and save lives.
-According to the American Heart Association (AHA), cardiac arrest statistics appear to be increasing.
-In fact, more than 475,000 Americans die from cardiac arrest annually.
-Cardiac arrest causes more deaths than breast cancer, influenza, pneumonia, firearms, house fires, HIV, prostate cancer and colorectal cancer combined.
+According to the International Liaison Committee on Resuscitation (ILCOR), cardiac arrest statistics appear to be increasing.
+More than 475,000 Americans die from cardiac arrest annually.
+Cardiac arrest causes more deaths than breast cancer, influenza, pneumonia, firearms, house fires, HIV, prostate cancer, and colorectal cancer combined.

 What Is Advanced Life Support

-At its core, advanced life support relies on a series of algorithms to assess the health status of an individual, his or her top health risks, what’s causing arrest and how to best treat it.
-Key components of an advanced life support course include:
+At its core, advanced life support relies on a series of algorithms to assess the health status of an individual, his or her top health risks, what’s causing the arrest, and how to best treat it.
+Critical components of an advanced life support course include:

-- High-quality chest compressions as integral to effectiveness of resuscitation.
+- High-quality chest compressions are integral to the effectiveness of resuscitation.